International Initiatives Presentation Fund

 Eligibility for the International Initiatives Presentation Fund

-Have an invite to showcase at an international performing arts market that:
+- For international showcasing applications, you must have an invite to showcase at an international performing arts market that:

-- is outside of Australia and Asia
+- is outside of Australia and Asia.

-- is a gathering of international presenters and artists
+- is a gathering of international presenters and artists.

-- includes the opportunity to showcase work alongside peer networking. eg, APAP, CINARS, Classical: NEXT or Tanzmess
+- includes the opportunity to showcase work alongside peer networking. eg, APAP, CINARS, Classical: NEXT or Tanzmess.

 - aligns with your international strategy/goals.